bradleycolquitt/songbird_cells/README.md

 # Songbird single-cell/nucleus transcriptomics

-This repository contains R code for analysis and figure generation of songbird single-cell RNA-sequencing
+This repository contains R code for analysis and figure generation of songbird single-cell RNA-sequencing.

 ## Directories